Risk Adjustment

 Overview Card

-When Zus receives data about a patient’s medical history through an EHR or HIE (e.g., CommonWell, Carequality, Surescripts), it analyzes the data to identify Recapture and Suspect opportunities.
-These are displayed in the Risk Adjustment view of the ZAP.
+When Zus receives data about a patient’s medical history through an EHRs, HIEs (e.g., CommonWell, Carequality, Surescripts), and claims files it analyzes the data to identify Recapture, Suspect, and Net New opportunities.
+These are displayed in the Risk Capture view of the ZAP.

 These gaps are summarized on the Risk Capture Card of the Overview.
 The Risk Capture Card Includes: